Calls4ever/ritani-code-challenge/README.md

 ## Challenge

 Getting the ''' follower count ''' is most challenging task.
-Since there is no 'property'
+Since there is no `property`